Share911/meteor-cordova-android-aws-examples/README.md

 3. [Build from a private git repository using a customized base image](https://github.com/Share911/meteor-cordova-android-aws-examples/tree/main/examples/optimized-build) (aab)

 We recommend you to read #1 or #2 before starting with #3.
 #3 is a very optimized build that will reduce build time significantly.
-It is recommended for continous integration.
+It is recommended for continuous integration.

 *We have provided a public ECR docker image with a pre-configured environment that should be suitable to build your Meteor Android app.
 You can check the public base image used [here](https://github.com/Share911/meteor-cordova-android-public-image)